OgulcanErdag/phonebook-web-app/README.md

   - The application stack should be created with new AWS resources.

-  - Template should create Application Load Balancer with Auto Scaling Group of Amazon Linux 2023 EC2 Instances within default VPC.
+  - Template should create Application Load Balancer with Auto Scaling Group of Amazon Linux 2023 EC2 Instances within the default VPC.

   - Application Load Balancer should be placed within a security group which allows HTTP (80) connections from anywhere.